8rageramberg/8rageramberg.github.io/README.md

 Hopefully I get the github pages to run at: https://8rageramberg.github.io/myfilmratings/.
 I am currently trying my best to link it to the custom domain name myfilmratings.store, but I am encountering some issues.
 And the adjusting of DNS can take up to 24 hours to complete.

+# Development Documentation:

-# Changes made from proposal to prototype:
+## Changes made from proposal to prototype:
 There is quite a few changes to the prototype, both for visual appeal and for functionality.

+I had almoast created everything of code with normal javascript, html and css files, but I realized my current application was not an actual SPA.
 As SPA is one of the criterions leading me to refactor my code into react.
 This took a lot of effort but it was nice for structuring the application.
 The new way where you manages states and the divs are replaced is great for changing out parts of the webpage without having separate html files, and all in all is a good way to create SPA.
 I tried my best to avoid window reload, it took some time before I realised how to work around it.
 I believe I found good solutions to problems and all follow a lot of the best practice principles of react.

-# The Footer
+## The Footer
 The footer is a big part of the functionality for the new application.
 The footer is always placed at the bottom securing an easy reach on mobile phones at all times.
-The buttons are enlargened and I have also taken in the tips from my grader about "happy paths" putting add to the right and back and delete on the left side"
+The buttons are enlargened and I have also taken into account some tips from my grader about "happy paths" putting add to the right and back and delete on the left side".
+The footer dynamicly changes based on what content is showing, and is are at all times visible.
+This footer was initially thought to be on the top of the screen but thought about it and realised that you like to have the buttons at the bottom for mobile users.

 ## The Search Bar
 The search bar has replaced the sort functions.
 As I am quite new to React, implementing sorting buttons to allow selection of different sorting criteria was challenging and time-consuming.
 Due to time constraints, I focused on the search functionality.
 The search button, however, works with almost all the intended sorting steps.
 In the future, I would like to add sort functionality that lets you sort by ascending or descending priority, ratings, and other criteria.